freenas/freenas-docs/userguide/storage.rst

    Replacing a Failed Disk

-After the resilver is complete, "Volume Status" shows a "Completed" resilver status and indicates if there were any errors.
+After the resilver is complete, :guilabel:`Volume Status` shows a :guilabel:`Completed` resilver status and indicates any errors.
 :numref:`Figure %s <zfs_disk_replacement_fig>`
-indicates that the disk replacement was successful for this example.
+indicates that the disk replacement was successful in this example.

 .. _zfs_disk_replacement_fig: